-Join David Gassner for an in-depth discussion in this video Deferring function calls, part of Up and Running with Go.
+Join David Gassner for an in-depth discussion in this video Deferring function calls, part of Learning Go.

 - Go's "defer" statement does exactly what it says.…It defers execution of a block of code…until everything else in the current function is finished.…In this file named "defer.go",…I'll start in the main function.…I'll add two lines that output a statement to the console.…The first will say, "Close the file!",…and the second will say, "Open the file!".…Now, I'll open my command prompt, and I'll run that code.…